Get

 divider 2 catsConclusion

 Supporting your cat through the birthing process can be a stressful time.
-The best way to help your cat is to do your research and be prepared.
-Consulting your vet is recommended so that you understand the process.
-If your cat appears distressed at any time during labor, do not hesitate to call your vet.
-Remember, once the stressful part is done, you will have a bunch of adorable kittens to look forward to!
+The best way to help your cat is to research and be prepared.
+Consulting a vet is recommended so that you understand the process.
+If your cat appears distressed at any time during labor, do not hesitate to call a vet.
+Remember, once the stressful part is done, you will have many adorable kittens to look forward to!

 Featured Image Credit: Goldziitfotografie, Shutterstock